Waipahu High School: Sports

 Waipahu High School fields teams in the following sports:

 WHS competes in the OIA Western Division.
 Waipahu also competes in HHSAA Division I competition, except for the sports without divisional affiliation.
 [Those sports are air riflery, bowling, cross country, judo, paddling, tennis, track, golf, and wrestling.]

 The 2003-2004 Junior Varsity Cheerleading squad were the OIA West JV Champions.

 The 2004-2005 Varsity Football team was the OIA White Division Champion runner-up but later lost in the State Division II playoffs.

 The 2004-2005 Varsity Cheerleading squad were the Aloha International Small Co-ed National Champions and holds the only athletic national title in its school's history.

 The 2006-2007 Varsity Football team was the OIA White Division Champion but later lost in the State Division II playoffs to Kauai High School in the semifinals.

 The 2007-2008 Boys Varsity Baseball team were the OIA West Division II regular season champions and later winning the OIA White Division Championship.

 The 2008-2009 Boys Baseball team repeated as OIA West Division II regular season champions and OIA White Division Championship.

 The 2005-2006 Boys Varsity Volleyball team won the first OIA White Division Championship in a sweep of Aiea.

 The 2008-2009 Boys Varsity Volleyball team were OIA White West Champions and OIA White runner up.

 The 2009-2010 Boys Varsity Baseball team were OIA White Division runner up.

 The 2010-2011 Boys Varsity Soccer team were the OIA White Division Champions.

 The 2011-2012 Girls Varsity Soccer team were the OIA White Division Champions.

 The 2011-2012 Boys Varsity Baseball team were OIA White Champions and won their First State Division II Title in school's history completing a perfect season of 15-0.

 The 2016-2017 Girls Varsity Soccer team were the OIA White Division Champions.

 The 2017-2018 Boys Varsity Football team were the OIA White Division Champions.

 The 2018 Boys Varsity Football team were OIA Red Champions and won their first State Division I Title in school's history.

 The 2018-2019 Boys JV Soccer team were the OIA Division II Champions.

+The 2023 Boys Varsity Football team were HHSAA D1 State Champions, beating Konawaena 53-28 on November 25, 2023.